scarvalhos/scarvalhos/README.md

 ## 💜 Hello, there!

-Front-end Developer passionate about learning new skills and taking on challenges that can propel me to new levels.
+I'm Samara, a Front-end Developer passionate about learning new skills and taking on challenges that can propel me to new levels.

 ## 🚀 My Skills